Election HQ

 • June 29th – 21st: Early Voting

-• October 6th: Voter Registration Deadline
+• EXTENDED: October 14th: Voter Registration Deadline

 • October 25th: Absentee Ballot Request Deadline

-• October 21st – June 2nd: Early Voting
+• October 21st – November 2nd: Early Voting

 Candidates